aiedward/CS-X-Data-Science-Programming/week_3/README.md

 ***
 Assigment
 ------------
- *   Understand the data for term project
+ *   Conduct Exploratory Data Analysis (EDA) on data for the term project

 Progress
 ----------
  *    In class
-      1. Introduction of various topics
+      1. Introduction of different relationship between data
-      2. Topic choosing
-      3. Think about the goal for this course
+      2. Introduction of Exploratory Data Analysis (EDA)
+      3. Brief introduction of Name-entity Recognition (NER)
  *    At home
       1. Finish assignment
-      2. Get familiar with RNN and LSTM
-      3. Get familiar with money laundering related knowledge
-      4. Self-learn web-scraping with Python
+      2. Collect links from Google with key words
+      3. Collect articles from the link with crawling
+      4. Draw plots with python with Chinese character display
+      5. Adjust machine learning model for choosing Chinese name